Wedding Welcome Speech: Tips for Expressing Gratitude and Joy

 ADVERTISEMENT

 Wedding introduction speeches can make even the boldest person nervous.
-So nervous that you either forget your lines or don’t know how to start.
+So nervous that you either forget your lines or don’t know how to start a speech.
 Below are a few tips to help you start great wedding welcoming speeches.

 • Introduce yourself